-Courts, on the other hand are engaged in the settlement of disputes and any law making that they may do is only with reference to actual disputes before them and only in so far as is necessary for their solution.
-Thus we may say that judicial law making is incidental to the solving of legal disputes; while law making is the main function of the legislature.
+Courts, on the other hand, are engaged in the settlement of disputes and any law making that they may do is only with reference to actual disputes before them and only in so far as is necessary for their solution.
+Thus we may say that judicial lawmaking is incidental to the solving of legal disputes; while lawmaking is the main function of the legislature.

-Legislation or “Statutory law” is a law or the process of making a law which is “enacted” by a legislature while legislature is the body or chamber of people who make, amend or repeal laws.
+Legislation or “Statutory law” is a law or the process of making a law which is “enacted” by a legislature while the legislature is the body or chamber of people who make, amend or repeal laws.
 An item or piece of legislation is known as a bill before it becomes a law.
-The “paramount consideration “in enacting laws in a ‘Welfare State’ should be “the best interests of the people, “particularly women and children, in which a standard is echoed throughout the legal instruments on women and children’s rights, Scheduled castes, Scheduled tribes and other backward classes.
+The “paramount consideration “in enacting laws in a ‘Welfare State’ should be “the best interests of the people, “particularly women and children, in which a standard is echoed throughout the legal instruments on women and children’s rights, Scheduled Castes, Scheduled Tribes and other backward classes.

 The Supreme legislation is by the sovereign power of the state.
 Therefore, any other authority within the state can, in no way, control or check it.
 It is considered not only supreme but legally omnipotent.
 A classical exposition of this principle can be found in Dicey’s book, ‘The Law of the Constitution’.
-There is no legal limitation upon its power.
+There is no legal limitation on its power.
 Indian parliament is also supreme.
-Though there are certain constitutional restrictions upon its power, it is not subject to any other legislation authority within the state. .
+Though there are certain constitutional restrictions upon its power, it is not subject to any other legislative authority within the state.
 It cannot be repealed, annulled or controlled by any other legislative authority.

 The countries which are not independent, and are under the control of some other state have no Supreme power to make law.
 Such countries are of various classes: as colonies, dominions, protected or trust territories etc. The laws made by them are subject to the Supreme legislation of the state under whose control they are.
 Thus it is subordinate legislation.
 Britain has had many colonies and dominions.
-The laws made by them for the self-government are subject to alternation, repeal or supersession by the legislation of the British Parliament.
+The laws made by them for the self-government are subject to alteration, repeal or supersession by the legislation of the British Parliament.
 As the colonies are fast achieving independence, and almost all the British dominions have uncontrolled power for legislation, therefore in the near future, we may not have this class of subordinate legislation.

 When legislative powers are delegated to the executive, it is called executive legislation.
-Though the important function of executive is to implement the laws and carry on the administration, it is always entrusted with some subordinate legislation powers also.
+Though the important function of the executive is to implement the laws and carry on the administration, it is always entrusted with some subordinate legislation powers also.
 Today, practically every law enacted by the legislature contains delegation clauses conferring law-making powers on the executive to supplement the statutory provisions.

 Powers are given to the judicature to make rules for the regulation of its procedure.
 In India, the Supreme Court and the high court both have the power to make rules for their respective procedure and administration.

 Municipal bodies are given powers to make bye-laws concerning their local matters.
 Bye-law made by a local body operates within its respective locality.
-In India such municipal bodies are Municipal corporations, Municipal Boards, Zila Parishads, etc. There is move for granting very wide powers to Panchayats.
+In India, such municipal bodies are Municipal corporations, Municipal Boards, Zila Parishads, etc. There is a move for granting very wide powers to Panchayats.
 Thus, there is a possibility of expansion of this kind of subordinate legislation in our country.

-When the Supreme authority confers powers upon a group of individuals to legislate on the matters entrusted to them as a group, the law made by the latter is called autonomic law and the body is known as autonomous body.
+When the Supreme authority confers powers upon a group of individuals to legislate on the matters entrusted to them as a group, the law made by the latter is called the autonomic law and the body is known as an autonomous body.
 A railway is an autonomous body.
 It makes bye-laws for the regulation of its administration, etc. A university is also an autonomous body.

 Delegated legislation is a kind of subordinate legislation.
 Generally the ‘delegation legislation’ means the law made by the executive under the powers delegated to it by the Supreme legislative authority.
-It comes in the form of orders, by laws etc. The Committee on Minister’s power said that the term delegated legislation has two meanings-
+It comes in the form of orders, by-laws etc. The Committee on Minister’s power said that the term delegated legislation has two meanings-

 - Firstly, it means the exercise of power that is delegated to the executive to make rules.